VFA-211: 2000s

 After their return to NAS Oceana in 2004, VF-211 began transition to the F/A-18F Super Hornet and was redesignated VFA-211, becoming the first operational East Coast Super Hornet squadron.
 In 2006, VFA-211 deployed in support of both Operations Iraqi Freedom and Enduring Freedom.
-On September 8, 2006, VFA-211 F/A-18F Super Hornets expended GBU-12 and GBU-38 bombs against Taliban targets near Kandahar in Pashmul.
+On September 8, 2006, VFA-211 F/A-18F Super Hornets expended GBU-12 and GBU-38 bombs against Taliban targets near Kandahar in support of Operation Medusa.
 The squadron returned to NAS Oceana on 18 November 2006, after flying hundreds of combat sorties and expending dozens of precision guided weapons in support of ground forces.

 In early 2008, the squadron transitioned to Block II Super Hornets, equipped with AN/APG-79 AESA radar.

 2010s

 In January 2011, VFA-211 joined CVW-1 on board the USS Enterprise (CVN-65) for a deployment supporting Operation Enduring Freedom in the 5th Fleet area of responsibility.

 In December 2012 USS Enterprise (CVN-65) was taken out of service and VFA-211 remained assigned to CVW-1.